MattMarotta94/FitTrack/resources/Design_Document.md

   * Adding custom exercises.
   * Tagging exercises as favorites.
   * Generating a workout based on body part/what the user wants to focus on.
+  * Allowing users to view their workouts sorted by a date range.
 ---
 ## **Proposed Architecture Overview**